open/close all folders

 - In the Holy Britannian Empire of the Code Geass universe, the "Concession" cities in the conquered "Area" colonies are usually split between the rich "Settlements" inhabited by Britannians, Honorary Britannians, and generally the rich and powerful, whilst the "Ghettos" are where the conquered "Numbers" (conquered subjects), terrorists, and other unsavoury groups are forced to reside.
 The Tokyo Concession in Area 11 (Japan) is the best example, being the setting for the majority of the series.

 - The city of Kumersun in Spice and Wolf has an area surrounded by high wall, where live alchemists and other people, whose profession is considered “suspicious” by the Church.
-Dina is a local chronicler, collecting tales not yet censored by authorities and mediating in trade between inhabitants and outside world.
+Dian is a local chronicler, collecting tales not yet censored by authorities and mediating in trade between inhabitants and outside world.
 She also happens to be a giant bird, who took on human shape like Holo.

 - Ceres in Ai no Kusabi, a slum where the mongrels live.

 - The world of One Piece is mostly populated by humans, while other species live in specific home islands.
 Giants work occasionally for the World Government, and fishmen and merfolk are known to marry other species, but it's extremely rare to see races like longlegs or dwarves wandering among humans.
 Separation seems to emerge naturally due to Fantastic Racism; the World Government doesn't enforce segregation but doesn't try to prevent it either.